-Apart from being one among the 100 most influential people in 2006 in Time Magazine’s list and being awarded the prestigious award “IT-prisen” (“The IT Prize”) in Denmark, presented by the Danish IT industry and IDG, for his work and innovation, Janus Friis has quite-a-few products using peer-to-peer technology, including Skype, now owned my Microsoft (NASDAQ:MSFT), to his credit.
+Apart from being one among the 100 most influential people in 2006 in Time Magazine’s list and being awarded the prestigious award “IT-prisen” (“The IT Prize”) in Denmark, presented by the Danish IT industry and IDG, for his work and innovation, Janus Friis has quite-a-few products using peer-to-peer technology, including Skype, now owned by Microsoft Corporation (NASDAQ:MSFT), to his credit.

-The foresight of having to self sustain an environment, where every user shares the space and resource burden, and not depend on buying more server, is certainly a plausible thought to strike so early in life.
-And building an entire lifetime of achievements on it, warrants a standing ovation and the title of a visionary.
+The foresight of having to self-sustain an environment, where every user shares the space and resource burden, and not depend on buying more server, is certainly a plausible thought to strike so early in life.
+And building an entire lifetime of achievements on it warrants a standing ovation and the title of a visionary.

-Apart from the niche he carved for himself, Janus, with a net worth of $1.3 billion today, should also be credited as one of the very few entrepreneurs who sold his venture twice and yet was on its board.
+Apart from the niche, he carved for himself, Janus, with a net worth of $1.3 billion today, should also be credited as one of the very few entrepreneurs who sold his venture twice and yet was on its board.
 Yes, we are talking about Skype here.
 First sold to eBay and then to Microsoft, both times having a secure stake, Janus was still on the board of the new Skype, though owned by Microsoft.

 Some strangely interesting and probably less known facts about Janus Friis are: